jasongir/social-impact/README.md

 # The Air Quality App

 Welcome to the Air Quality App!
 This React site uses the [IQAir Air Quality API](https://www.iqair.com/us/) to fetch data about worldwide air quality.
 This app makes air quality data easily accessible to users around the world.
+It is a responsive site to be usable by users of all device sizes.

 - To quickly access your local air quality, press the "Just Show My Air Quality!" button.
 - To explore air quality in cities around the world, select a country, state, and city.